bsc-iitm/python-textbook/docs/chapter-3/lesson-3.4.md

 Hi, Sachin!
 ```

 The messy formatting has been corrected.
-Let us take a closer look at the string inside the `print` command:
+Let us take a closer look at the string that was passed to `#!py print()`:

 ```python
 f'Hi, {name}'